yasp/yasp/doc/instructions.md

 # Instructions
-An instruction in yasp consist of a single file inside the `/src/app/instructions/` directory.
+An instruction in yasp consist of a single file inside the [`/src/app/instructions/`](../src/app/instructions) directory.
 There is no code in the emulator or assembler dealing with specific instructions.
 Although some new instructions might need additional features in the emulator.

 The instructions in the `instructions`-directory are later combined into `/src/app/js/commands.js`.
 This is done by the grunt-task `commandsjs` or `watchcommands`, which can be used to update the file automatically once something has changed.
+Internally this is done by the [doctool](https://github.com/yasp/doctool).

 ## Format of an instruction file
 ```javascript